rosen-bridge/operation/docs/watcher/ergo-config.md

 ```

 ## Continue to Step 5
-Navigate to Step 5 [here](./deploy-docker.md#5-pull-and-deploy-watcher-application) to continue with the Watcher deployment.
+Be sure to save the changes you have made to `local.yaml` and avigate to [Step 5](./deploy-docker.md#5-pull-and-deploy-watcher-application) to continue with the Watcher deployment.